 Continental Divide Trail Documentary

-Subscribe to my Youtube Channel
+Subscribe to my YouTube channel

 Continental Divide Trail Tips

-NOBO vs SOBO vs FLIP
+NOBO vs SOBO vs Flip

 Hiking the CDT NOBO

-A CDT northbound hiker is plagued by the possibility of late season snows in the San Juan Mountains of southern Colorado.
+A CDT northbound hiker is plagued by the possibility of late-season snows in the San Juan Mountains of southern Colorado.
 Then there are the many thunderstorms in northern New Mexico and Colorado.

 Check out the San Juan Mountains in June – More like Mountaineering!

 The trail both humbled and disappointed me when I had to bail off the trail.
 My safety was more important to me.
-It is only a matter of time before a Thru Hiker dies while hiking early season in the San Juan mountains.
+It is only a matter of time before a Thru-Hiker dies while hiking early season in the San Juan mountains.
 Don’t plan on starting in Colorado before 7th June at the earliest.
 Be warned.

 Thru Hiking the CDT northbound has several advantages that the southbound hiker does not have.
-It gives the hiker the opportunity to start hiking slowly.
+It allows the hiker to start hiking slowly.
 Plenty of low miles at the start to allow their body to adapt to big miles.
 New Mexico is also very cheap in comparison to the other states, so spending an extra night or two in a hotel to rest early on in the hike is cheaper than the other states.

 CDT Northbound Start Date